 - Exercise – Add both weight-bearing and muscle-strengthening exercises to your workout routine to promote better bone health.
 Running, walking, and using the elliptical are great ways to keep bones strong.
 To strengthen all the major muscle groups that support your bones, use free weights, resistance bands, or even your own bodyweight during your workouts.

 - Healthy diet – Many Americans eat a diet high in fat and salt, and these poor habits lead us to far exceed our daily recommended sodium intake.
 Many of us know that sodium can lead to high blood pressure and heart problems, but it also causes calcium loss and makes our bones fragile over time.
 Better bone health calls for us to eat a balanced diet and foods rich in calcium and vitamin D. Limit your sodium intake to less than 2,300mg daily, and reach for foods like fruits, vegetables, and whole grains.
 If you’re looking for a healthy recipe that’s quick and easy, try these flourless egg pancakes that will give you the vitamin D you need to care for your bones.
 Also, consider taking a calcium and vitamin D supplement with vitamin K.

 Did you know that certain cases of osteoporosis are drug-induced?
 Although your medications are supposed to treat your existing health ailment, they can also contribute to bone density loss and osteoporosis later in life.
-Two medications that have been linked to the condition are:

 Age & Gender